Der12kl/Der12kl/README.md

 - **Updates:** Follow my repositories or use the 'Watch' and 'Star' functions on GitHub for notifications.

 ## Let's Connect! 📞
-- **Email:** [superlern4@gmail.com](mailto:superlern4@gmail.com) — Feel free to email me if you have opportunities or need a passionate newcomer to your team.
-- **Discord:** debnr1 — Connect with me on Discord for quick chats and collaboration offers.

-Thank you for visiting my profile! 🙏 Feel free to [contact me](mailto:superlern4@gmail.com) if you have any questions or proposals.